 Abstract

 Data sharing describes the process of making research data available for reuse.
 The availability of research data is the basis of transparent, effective research systems that democratise access to knowledge and advance discovery.
 Despite a broad recognition of the value of data sharing across the sector, many researchers are not yet engaging meaningfully with data sharing behaviours.
 Through a behavioural lens, this study aims to identify the barriers and enablers to data sharing experienced by researchers working at a UK university.
 Data will be collected using a theoretically-informed 26-item interview schedule (COM-B model: Capability, Opportunity, Motivation – Behaviour; TDF: Theoretical Domains Framework).
 [SAMPLE SIZE TO BE ADDED AT STAGE 2] participants, across a range of career levels and disciplines, will be recruited to take part in semi-structured interviews focused on data sharing behaviours and their influences.
-Transcripts will be analysed using inductive reflexive thematic analysis.
-Following this, themes will be deductively mapped onto the COM-B constructs and TDF domains.
+Transcripts will be analysed using thematic template analysis based on the COM-B constructs and TDF domains.
 [A BRIEF SUMMARY OF THE RESULTS AND IMPLICATIONS WILL BE ADDED AT STAGE 2].

-Keywords: Behaviour change, open research, open science, COM-B, TDF, open data, data sharing
+Keywords: Behaviour change, open research, open science, COM-B, TDF, open data, data sharing, data stewardship

 Access to research data supports a central tenet of Open Research, that “Access to scientific knowledge should be as open as possible” (UNESCO, 2021, p.
 36).
 Data availability enables the verification of past findings and accelerates the discovery of new findings through reanalysis and evidence synthesis (Fecher et al., 2015; Hardwicke et al., 2018; J. N. Towse, Ellis, et al., 2020).
 Accordingly, data availability is the basis of transparent, effective research systems that create credible conclusions, democratise access to knowledge, and underpin equitable innovation (Concordat on Open Research Data, 2016; G7 Science and Technology Ministers’ Communique, 2023; UNESCO, 2021).
 The research community is increasingly recognising the value of data sharing in these pursuits.
 Most significantly, the recent UNESCO Recommendation on Open Science positions Open Research and data as a global research priority that can improve the reliability of evidence needed for decision making and policy (UNESCO, 2021).
 However, despite the role of shared data in addressing global environmental, economic and social issues (UNESCO, 2021), many researchers are not yet engaging meaningfully with such behaviours (see Gabelica et al., 2022; Hardwicke et al., 2018; J. N. Towse, Ellis, et al., 2020).
-The present qualitative research uses a behaviour change framework to determine the barriers and enablers that researchers experience when (considering) engaging with data sharing behaviours.
+The present qualitative research uses a behaviour change framework to determine the barriers and enablers that researchers experience when (considering) engaging with data sharing behaviours, with a view to informing the design of future interventions.